MeWs-byte/MiFloV2/README.md

 With the MiFlo parents can set alerts, alarms and visual timers in google calendar to plan tasks and create a dedicated point of attention.
 For each completed task point are earned and random encouragements are displayed.

-Buid your own connected clock for kids with ADHD and ASD or anybody else for that matter.
+Build your own connected clock for kids with ADHD and ASD or anybody else for that matter.

 [Hardware Components, Schematics, Lasercut SVG's ](/hardware)